tblobaum/thenewworldpost.com/_posts/2021-04-20-why-american-jews-are-moving-to-germany.markdown

 The experience of living in Germany has affected her so much that Swarthout is finally planning the bat mitzvah she never had as a teenager.
 And she plans to do it with her daughter, now 19 and studying in the UK.

 “Being here, truly understanding what happened to my family, I have learned what it means to be Jewish,” she said.

+This article first appeared on the New York Post.

+<a href="https://nypost.com/2019/01/05/why-american-jews-are-moving-to-germany/" data-iframely-url></a>